-My personal mission is to help people find their inner strengths, so they can step out and bring their best selves to a world in desperate need.
+My personal mission is to help people find their inner strengths, so they can bring out their best selves to a world in dire need.
 And this is work I do for myself as well.

 Like many people, I’m deeply concerned about the state of our world.
 The divisiveness and tribalism, the chaos and the sense that things are spinning out of control.
 It’s hitting us on so many levels — personal, interpersonal, societal, even global.
 And our world has gotten so complex that our leaders and traditional institutions can only do so much.

 Making a difference (without burning out)

 I’d love to see more of us as individuals stepping up our game in response.
 And if you’re thinking you’re already stretched too thin to do anything more, please hear me out.
 I’m not saying we each need to go out and Do More, or be more of an activist.
 Instead, what if each of us does whatever we do with more groundedness, kindness, integrity, and a sense of responsibility?
 We collectively could make a big difference.

 I recently read a parable of two people who planted apple trees in their yards.
 The first person planted the tree next to her house.
 She was thinking of the delicious fruit she will have for herself one day.
 The other planted it away from her house and closer to the street.
 She was thinking that passersby could pick and enjoy the fruit for themselves.
 Both put in the same amount of effort, but the second person had a far greater impact on her community.
 It was the quality of her intentions that made the difference.

 Humans being human